jstrieb/quickserv/README.md

 # Each QuickServ script must begin with a line like the one above so that
 # QuickServ knows how to run the file.
 This line tells QuickServ that I would
 # type `python3 this_file.py` to run this file at the command prompt.
 For
-# example, if you wanted to do `julia this_file.py` instead, then you would make
+# example, if you wanted to do `julia this_file.py` instead, then you would
-# the first line of `this_file.py` be `#!julia`.
+# make the first line of `this_file.py` be `#!julia`.
 #
-# Since we just want QuickServ to show the HTML code to the user and not run it,
+# Since we just want QuickServ to show the HTML code to the user and not run
-# index.html does not begin with this.
+# it, index.html does not begin with this.
 The first line is only required when
 # QuickServ has to run the code.

-import sys
+import argparse

-first = second = 0

 # All HTML form values get turned into command line arguments.
 The names are
 # formatted like "--name" and the value comes right after the name.
-In Python,
-# command line arguments are stored in sys.arv.
-In our case, if we submit "123"
-# and "456" to the form, sys.argv looks like:
-#
-# ["index.py", "--first", "123", "--second", "456"]
-#
-# Loop over the command line arguments to find the HTML form values we want
-for i in range(len(sys.argv) - 1):
-      name = sys.argv[i]
-      value = sys.argv[i+1]

-      # If the name is what we're looking for, store the value for adding
-      if name == "--first":
-            first = int(value)
+parser = argparse.ArgumentParser()
-      elif name == "--second":
+parser.add_argument("--first", type=int, required=True)
+parser.add_argument("--second", type=int, required=True)
-            second = int(value)
+args = parser.parse_args()

 # Print the result -- anything printed out goes right to the user.
-In this case,
+In this
-# the output is text.
-But you can print anything and QuickServ will guess the
+# case, the output is text.
+But you can print anything and QuickServ will guess
-# file type.
+# the file type.
 Even printing the contents of image and video files works.
-print(first + second)
+print(args.first + args.second)
 ```

 Now double click QuickServ in your project folder and try it out in your